 Kerry M. Oliver

-Kerry is broadly interested in symbiosis, but his work is mainly focused on defensive symbiosis in aphids.
-He arrived in Athens in 2009 and is now Associate Professor of Entomology and currently serves as Graduate Coordinator for the department.
-He teaches general Entomology (ENTO 4000/6000) every spring semester, and Insect Ecology (ENTO 8500) every other fall semester.
-Originally from Alabama, Kerry moved to Salt Lake City for his BS in Biology (Univ. of UT) and then to Tucson for a PhD in Insect Science (Univ. of AZ).
+Kerry is broadly interested in symbiosis, but his work focuses mainly on defensive symbiosis in aphids.
+He arrived in Athens in 2009 and is now Professor of Entomology and has served as Graduate Program Coordinator since 2015.
+He teaches general Entomology (ENTO 4000/6000) every spring semester and Freshman Odyssey courses each fall semester.
+Originally from Alabama, Kerry moved to Salt Lake City, Utah for his BS in Biology (Univ. of UT) and then to Tucson, Arizona for a PhD in Insect Science (Univ. of AZ).
 At Arizona, along with Drs.
 Molly Hunter and Nancy Moran, Kerry began studying pea aphid- Hamiltonella/APSE- parasitoid interactions which continues to the present.

-Kerry is also very active in mentoring junior researchers, regularly providing research experience for undergraduates either through paid positions, internships (ENTO 3910) or research courses (ENTO/BIOL 4960).
-He also participates in the UGA CAES ‘Young Scholar’s Program’ each summer, which encourages STEM participation by underrepresented students from Georgia High Schools.
+Kerry is also active in mentoring junior researchers, regularly providing research experience for undergraduates either through paid positions, internships (ENTO 3910) or research courses (ENTO/BIOL 4960).
+He also participates in the UGA CAES ‘Young Scholar’s Program’ most years, which encourages STEM participation by underrepresented students from Georgia High Schools.

 Department of Entomology

 Office: 508 Biological Sciences

 Kyungsun Kim began working at the University of Georgia in the Department of Genetics in the laboratory of Dr. Wyatt Anderson.
 She joined the Oliver Lab in 2011 and serves as lab manager maintaining lab infrastructure, training students, and conducting research.

 Office: 503 Biological Sciences